nervosnetwork/ckb/rpc/README.md

 #### Fields

-`CellData` is a JSON object with following fields.
+`CellData` is a JSON object with the following fields.

 *   `content`: [`JsonBytes`](#type-jsonbytes) - Cell content.